 What Are The Different Types Of Probiotics?

-What Are The Top Foods That Contain Probiotics?
+What Are The Top Probiotic Foods?

 Yogurt is one of the best sources of probiotics.
 It is made from milk that is fermented by bifidobacteria and lactic acid bacteria.
 More interestingly, yogurt is a better option than milk for people who are lactose intolerant.
 And it has been associated with improved bone health and blood pressure levels (1), (2).